TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Lock.md

 <br />

-The RDP service is working so we will take advantage from it, these type of sessions are really good to increment our posibilities of find a way to elevate privileges because we can access both a graphical interface and the terminal.
+The RDP service is working so we will take advantage from it, these type of sessions are really good to increment our posibilities to find a way to elevate privileges, because we can access both a graphical interface and the terminal.

 To connect we will use `xfreerdp` indicating a drive for our linux machine to have the possibility of share resources if we need it